Introduction to doctoral education at KI – Expectations, support and opportunities

 During the introduction, the process, the organisation, culture, and support for doctoral education at Karolinska Institutet will be presented and discussed, as well as the rights and obligations of a doctoral student.

-The introduction consists of a four web modules in Canvas and one Live ZOOM-occasion.
-Please reserve approximately one day for finishing the web tasks.
+The introduction course consists of five different web modules in Canvas and one Live ZOOM-occasion.
+Please reserve approximately 2 days for finishing the web tasks and half day for the ZOOM-occasion.

-The first two modules are completed by answering the course quizzes in Canvas correctly and after completing the modules Avoiding Plagiarism and GDPR you will receive a certificate that you upload as an assignment in the Canvas course.
-Once all the four modules are completed we will be able to see that in Canvas.
+Once all the modules are completed, the course administrator will be able to see that in Canvas.
 You will also be able to download a certificate to keep for your own records.

 Registration for the Live ZOOM-occasion

-Last day to register: 3 weeks before the course starts or when the course is full.
+Last day to register: 3 weeks before the course day or when the course is full.

 Course days Autumn 2021